-I love sweet potatoes.
+Updated – I love sweet potatoes.
 It’s a staple vegetable in this house and there’s always at one on hand.
-I prefer them mashed with a little vanilla and cinnamon or pumpkin pie spice blend added and topped with peanut butter, but I’ve been known to get a little creative with my potato.
-I’ve made mini sweet potato pies, I’ve tried baked sweet potato fries – those tasted good, but would NOT make again.
+Depending on the time of the year, I prefer them mashed or grilled.
+Either way I like them with cinnamon and topped with peanut butter or honey, but I’ve gotten a lot more creative with my potatoes lately.
+I’ve made mini sweet potato pies, I’ve tried baked sweet potato fries – those tasted good, but would NOT make again, just not crisp enough.

-Last night I was trying to think about what I could do with some of the sweet potato that I had on the counter and then I realized it was pancake Monday and I could probably find something on Pinterest to turn these into pancake.
-I’ve made pancakes from scratch when I don’t have mix – somehow that shocked JP that you could do that.
-I don’t think anyone ever made pancakes from anything other a box growing up because one of the first conversations I remember having with his mom was about how I mad pancake from scratch.
-Nothing wrong with mixes, I use them all the time, but if you have enough baking supplies in the house there’s no real reason to run to the store.
+I was trying to think about what I could do with some of the sweet potato that I had on the counter and then I realized it was Pancake Monday and I could probably turn these into pancake easily.
+I’ve made pancakes from scratch when I don’t have mix – I actually really love making them from scratch, but mixes do make it super easy.
+So if you have enough baking supplies in the house I’d encourage you to get creative too.